Dighton Rock and its Puzzling Petroglyphs, Massachusetts

 Theories of who made the carvings range from Native Americans to Vikings, the Portuguese, Chinese, and ancient Phoenicians (Eastern Mediterranean).

-Dighton Rock in Museum today, courtesy Wikipedia
+Dighton Rock in Museum today, courtesy Wikipedia.

-Dighton Rock in 2015.
+Dighton Rock in the Museum today, courtesy Wikipedia.

-© Kathy Alexander/Legends of America, updated March 2023.
+©Kathy Alexander/Legends of America, updated November 2025.

 Also See: